-College baseball: Catawba still waiting — regional fields to be announced next Sunday - Salisbury Post
+College baseball: Catawba still waiting; regional fields to be announced next Sunday - Salisbury Post

-College baseball: Catawba still waiting — regional fields to be announced next Sunday
+College baseball: Catawba still waiting; regional fields to be announced next Sunday

 But before the championship and super regionals can begin, conference champions must be crowned nationwide.